LukasRingel/LukasRingel/README.md

 * 💻 I'm a self-taught Java developer
 * 🎓 I'm a Business Informatics student (University of Koblenz)
-* 🌐 I'm currently focusing on web development with Angular
+* 🌐 I'm currently focusing on backend development with java

 <br>